Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces

-In section 5 (see Definition \ref{l_sigma}) we define a length function, $l_\sigma$, on the set of $I$ orbits on $X$.
+In Section 5 (see Definition \ref{l_sigma}) we define a length function, $l_\sigma$, on the set of $I$ orbits on $X$.
 This length function is similar to the standard length function on $W_{aff}$.
-We prove the following:
+We prove the following (see Theorem \ref{simpleformula}).

 \begin{theorem} Let $x$ be an $I$ orbit on $X$, let $s\in \Tilde{\Delta}$ be a simple reflection, denote by $1_x$ the characteristic function of $x$.